tonsz/click-board/README.md

 ### more colors to choose from

 - Right now, the `changeColor` function manipulates the classes that toggles the colors.
 To actually implement this suggestion, my idea is it will depend on manipulating the `background-color` with the script instead of css.

+### toggling between box sixes

+- User can have a choice in making the boxes smaller or bigger: 10x10, 20x20 or 50x50 boxes.